sjanagam-axway/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 date: 2021-02-09
 description: Learn how to create an API service asset on your environment.
 ---
 ## Add an API service

 Follow these steps to create an API service in your environment:

 1. From the details page of your environment, click the plus (+) button located at the top right of the **Activity Dashboard** section.
 2. Click **Upload a file** or **Fetch from URL** to define the API specification.
+3. The API Service information, where possible, will be extracted from the uploaded specification file.
-3. Confirm the information about your API service:
+4. Confirm the information about your API service:

    * **Title**: Enter a descriptive name.
 The title is searchable, but it does not need to be unique.
    * **Logical Name**: Enter an ID for the service.
 The ID must be unique within the scope of the environment.
 The logical name is referenced in any dependencies of the API service.
    * **Description**: Limited to 1000 characters.
    * **Tags**: Used to group assets, making it easier and faster to find them.
    * **Attributes**: Key and value pairs used for extending functionality and integrations with third-party systems.
    * **API Service Image**: A visual aid when looking through the list of API services.
-4. Click **Save**.
+5. Click **Save**.

 To learn how to add an API service using the Axway Central CLI, see [Build and manage API services in your environments](/docs/central/cli_central/cli_apiservices).